A look at how provinces plan to emerge from COVID-19 shutdown

 Most businesses ordered shut in late March were allowed to reopen on June 5, if they have a plan that follows physical distancing protocols.
 The list of businesses includes bars and restaurant dining rooms, hair salons, barber shops, gyms and yoga studios, among others.

-Some health providers will also be able to reopen, including dentistry, optometry, chiropractic and physiotherapy offices.
-Veterinary services will be allowed to operate along with some unregulated professions, such as massage therapy, podiatry and naturopathy.
+Some health providers were also able to reopen, including dentistry, optometry, chiropractic and physiotherapy offices.
+Veterinary services can resume business along with some unregulated professions, such as massage therapy, podiatry and naturopathy.

-McNeil earlier announced there would be no return to school this year.
+McNeil earlier said there would be no return to school this year.
 However, the province has announced an exemption to allow some public celebrations for high school graduations.
-Community organizations, businesses or municipalities are being allowed to hold celebrations to recognize graduates because of the loss of traditional graduation ceremonies.
-Strict physical distancing rules will apply.
-The exemption will last from June 8 to June 30.
+Strict physical distancing rules will apply, and the exemption will last until June 30.

 Trails and provincial and municipal parks can reopen along with garden centres, nurseries and similar businesses, but playground equipment is still off limits.